racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 # Lenovo Thinkpad T450 & T450s Hackintosh Guide for Catalina with Opencore
-This repo contains the installation guide and EFI files required to get a perfectly functional Catalina 10.15.7 hackintosh on your T450.
-Everything is stable and functional as described in this Readme
+This repo contains the installation guide and EFI files required to get a perfectly functional Catalina 10.15.7 hackintosh on your T450 or T450s since they share the same hardware.
+Everything is stable and functional as described in this Readme.

+**This guide is not for models with Haswell 4th gen CPU**

 ![img](https://img.shields.io/github/last-commit/racka98/Lenovo-Thinkpad-T450-Hackintosh-Guide-Catalina-with-Opencore.svg?color=green&label=last-commit) ![img](https://img.shields.io/badge/macOS%20support-Catalina--10.15.7-blue) ![img](https://img.shields.io/badge/Opencore%20version-0.6.2-red)